What Food Is St. Louis Known For? 13 Famous Foods

 The traditional sauce will be sweet with a tomato base, and many of the best restaurants will sell their own brand to take home.
 Of course, Pappy’s sells a delicious version.

 St. Louisans take their barbecue sauce seriously.
 In fact, they consume more bbq sauce per capita than any other U.S. city!
-In a country famous for so many types of bbq—North Carolina, South Carolina, Texas, Memphis, and Kansas City, to name a few—that’s quite impressive!
+In a country famous for so many types of barbecue—North Carolina, South Carolina, Texas, Memphis, Kansas City, and California’s Santa Maria–Style BBQ, to name a few—that’s quite impressive!

 Where To Eat St. Louis-Style BBQ in St. Louis?